Sprig Learning creates holistic and inclusive early learning programs for pre-K to Grade 3 students.

 There are many reasons for this.
 Chief among which are:

-- There is a strong connection between pre-kindergarten and post-kindergarten
+- There is a strong connection between pre-kindergarten and the primary years.

-Following each reason is an ideal scenario that would sufficiently address the point raised.
+Each reason is elaborated upon below, accompanied by an ideal scenario that adequately addresses the point raised.

 1) Pre-Kindergarten is An Underserved Market